 Work Opportunity Tax Credit

-Work Opportunity Tax Credit (WOTC) is a federal income tax benefit administered by DOL for employers that hire individuals from specified target populations, including second-chance individuals.
+Work Opportunity Tax Credit (WOTC) is a federal income tax benefit administered by DOL and the U.S. Department of the Treasury, Internal Revenue Service, for employers that hire individuals from specified target populations, including second-chance individuals.
 WOTC reduces a business’ federal tax liability, serving as an incentive to select job candidates who may be disadvantaged in their efforts to find employment.
 The main objective of this program is to enable individuals to become employed, earn a steady income, and become contributing taxpayers.
 Case managers should promote the availability of this service to all potential employers of program participants.

 Partnerships